tanjascats/tanjascats.github.io/_posts/2022-12-29-data-fingerprinting.md

 - show detection
 ~~~
 scheme.detection(fingerprinted_data, secret_key=12345678)

+Out: Recipient with id: 0 is suspected.
 ~~~
-Output: Recipient with id: 0 is suspected.

 For the correctness, let's check the output with a wrong secret key:
 ~~~
 scheme.detection(fingerprinted_data, secret_key=123)

+Out: No one suspected.
 ~~~
-Output: No one suspected.

 We can fingerprint more copies and see if there is possibility of a recipient confusion
 ~~~